 - soy sauce ~ I like to use Tamari, a naturally gluten free soy sauce.
 It’s a little richer and a little less salty than regular soy sauce.

-- fish sauce ~ don’t shy away from this classic sauce made from fermented fish and salt.
+- fish sauce or oyster sauce ~ don’t shy away from this classic sauce made from fermented fish and salt.
 It gives so many Asian dishes that authentic background flavor that you can’t quite place.
 Trust me on this one.
 Vegans and vegetarians can just use more soy sauce.
 Note: Oyster sauce is more traditional in chow mein, so use that if you prefer.

 - chili oil ~ this is an essential Chinese condiment and comes in different forms.
 One is a clear red chili-infused oil, and the other has lots of actual chilis in it.
 That’s what you want for this dish.
 I hope I can convince you to keep a jar in your fridge always, and a back up in the pantry.
 Seriously this stuff is liquid gold.
 Fiery gold!
 In this case I just use a little, so all you’re going to get is a background hint of heat…perfect.
 This is the one you’re likely to find in a regular supermarket.

 - mirin ~ mirin is a sweet Japanese wine seasoning.
 You’ll find small bottles in the Asian section of your supermarket and it keeps well in the fridge.
 Mirin is more widely available in the US than Chinese cooking wine, which is why I use it in this dish.

 - brown sugar ~ no matter what you think about the alarming explosion of processed sugar in the Western diet, a touch of sugar in certain dishes makes all the difference.